decadecity/daw-book/20-accessibility/10-chapter.md

 Don't think of this as a restriction, treat it as a challenge.
 The best designers I've worked with have come up with some really creative solutions that are right on this limit.
 And don't forget:  this contrast isn't just for blind people, it will make your site easy to read on monochrome screens, small screens, screens in sunlight, screens viewed at an angle - in fact most situations that aren't the nice big screen in ideal lighting you use to do your design work.

 Set a prominent focus highlight.
 This is essential for keyboard navigation.
-This doesn't look the best for mouse and touchscreen navigation but you can use JavaScript to remove this until you detect keyboard input - the important thing is to have a prominent highlight by default.
+This doesn't look the best for mouse and touchscreen navigation but you can use JavaScript to remove this until you detect keyboard input - the important thing is to have a prominent highlight by default. [link to explanation of this technique]

 Don't use pixels for fixed dimensions - use ems.
-This allows users to change the base or minimum font sizes and your site won't fall apart.
+This allows users to change the base or minimum font sizes and your site won't fall apart. [expand]

-s